Katry-Scher/Cafe_shop/README.md

 * Promotions:
 Stay updated with our exclusive promotions and take advantage of special offers.

-* Location:
-Easily find us and visit in person.

 🏢 Corporate Subscriptions:
 We offer subscription plans for companies that want to regularly use our space or receive high-quality coffee directly at their offices.